Milestones:List of IEEE Milestones

 - Heart's Content, Newfoundland, Canada, Dedicated 15 June 1985 - IEEE Newfoundland-Labrador Section

 A permanent electrical communications link between the old world and the new was initiated at this site with the landing of a transatlantic cable on July 27, 1866.
 This achievement altered for all time personal, commercial, and political relations between peoples on the two sides of the ocean.
 Five more cables between Heart's Content and Valentia, Ireland were completed between 1866 and 1894.
 This station continued in operation until 1965.
 IEEE Canada maintains a web site about this Milestone.

-County Kerry, Ireland, Dedicated 13 July 2000 - IEEE UKRI Section
+- County Kerry, Ireland, Dedicated 13 July 2000 - IEEE United Kingdom and Ireland Section

 On July 13, 1866 the Great Eastern steamed westward from Valentia, laying telegraph cable behind her.
 The successful landing at Heart's Content, Newfoundland on July 27 established a permanent electrical communications link that altered for all time personal, commercial and political relations between people across the Atlantic Ocean.
 Later, additional cables were laid from Valentia and new stations opened at Ballinskelligs (1874) and Waterville (1884), making County Kerry a major focal point for global communications.

 County Kerry has dedicated part of their web site to this event.
 You can find the Milestone under "Heritage".

 - First Intelligible Voice Transmission over Electric Wire, 1876